leviceccato/clarity/README.md

 Entity | ackage holds all Entity files and their constructor.
 Entities are a collection of Components with varying data.
 They make up all things in the game.
 WIP | Contains all WIP files, such as for creating sprites.
 The subfolders should match corresponding folders in the Asset package.
 System | Package holds all systems and their constructor.
-Systems will runs their logic on all Entities that have the required Components. util | A util package for various helpers used across multiple packages.
+Systems will runs their logic on all Entities that have the required Components.
+Util | A util package for various helpers used across multiple packages.
 World | Package holds all World files.
 Each world contains Systems and Entities and acts as a way of separating game scenes.
 Windows | Package specifically for generating Windows specific resource file.